FreeDOS prebuilt bootable USB flash drive image

 Win32 Disk Imager

-I recently found Win32 Disk Imager to be a better choice for this job.
+Win32 Disk Imager is my recommended choice fo writing images.
 This tool has a graphical user interface which makes writing images easy.

 dd for windows